Old Age Security Return of Income Guide for Non-Residents

 Service complaints

-You can expect to be treated fairly under clear and established rules, and get a high level of service each time you deal with the Canada Revenue Agency (CRA).
+You can expect to be treated fairly under clear and established rules, and get a high level of service each time you deal with the CRA.
 For more information about the Taxpayer Bill of Rights, go to Taxpayer Bill of Rights.

-If you are not satisfied with the service you received:
+You may provide compliments or suggestions, and if you are not satisfied with the service you received:

-- If you have not been able to resolve your service related issue, you can ask to discuss the matter with the employee's supervisor.
+- If you have not been able to resolve your service-related issue, you can ask to discuss the matter with the employee's supervisor

-If you are not satisfied with how the CRA has handled your service-related complaint, you can submit a complaint to the Office of the Taxpayers Ombudsperson.
+If you are not satisfied with how the CRA has handled your service-related complaint, you can submit a complaint to the Office of the Taxpayers' Ombudsperson.

 Reprisal complaints